 Following Facebook's recommendation for creating and managing multiple business pages if you have multiple business locations is what we'd recommend.
 If you think you have a unique case and could benefit from talking it through with a social media expert, get in touch.

-If you're looking to learn more about improving your local SEO and overall digital presence for your local businesses, check out our free guide, Local Search Visibility for Beginners: A Complete Guide.
+If you're looking to learn more about improving your local SEO and overall digital presence for your local businesses, check out our free SEO guide.